Areas of Responsibility

 The areas of responsibility of the State Institute for Family Research at the University of Bamberg are varied and include both Basic and Applied Research, and scientific Policy Consultation.

 Basic Research at the ifb not only provides comprehensive information on the development and structure of families, but also serves to further current scientific data, including the testing and further development of theories, empirical methods and data collection tools.
 Furthermore, Basic Research also offers a wide knowledge base for projects of Applied Research and the area of Policy Consultation.

 Closely linked with Basic Research, the members of staff deal in the area of Applied Research with a broad range of assignments with a high practical relevance.
 This includes projects of scientific monitoring and the evaluation of model projects.
-In doing Applied Research, the results of Basic Research are taken into consideration and prepared to meet the needs of practice: the guidelines, handbooks and brochures which the ifb produces within the scope of such projects provide significant impulses for the practice experts.
+In this context, the results of Basic Research are taken into consideration and prepared to meet the needs of practice: the guidelines, handbooks and brochures which the ifb produces within the scope of such projects provide significant impulses for the experts in the field.